These are poems I wrote in a different phase of my life—when my understanding of people, pain, and the world was still forming.

 Do you want lots of money?

-It isn’t everything, my friend.
+But it isn’t everything, my friend.

 Do something that gives you peace and satisfaction—